Dispatch of a Self-Defense Forces member to the Ethiopian International Peace Keeping Training Centre (EIPKTC)

-2. Based on the recognition that peace is a prerequisite for development, the Government of Japan has been providing assistance to African peacekeeping operations (PKO) training centers with the goals of enhancing the peacekeeping capabilities of African countries and of maintaining the stability of the region.
-The dispatch of this JSDF member is also being undertaken as part of Japan’s support for the EIPKTC.
-The Government of Japan continues to provide meaningful assistance towards peace and security in Africa not only on the financial front, but also by drawing upon Japan’s qualified human resources.
+Based on the recognition that peace is a prerequisite for development, the Government of Japan has been providing assistance to peacekeeping operations (PKO) training centers in Africa, with a view to enhancing the peacekeeping capabilities of African countries and maintaining the stability of the region.
+The dispatch of this JSDF member is part of Japan’s support for the EIPKTC, one of the PKO training centers in Africa.
+The Government of Japan will continue to provide meaningful assistance towards peace and stability in Africa not only on the financial front, but also by drawing upon Japan’s qualified human resources.

-(Reference 1) The Government of Japan’s support for African PKO training centers
+(Reference 1) Japan’s support for PKO training centers in Africa